katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Example

-To get the Page 3 of the **Test_text1.pdf** PDF document as plain text, copy and patse the sample code as below:
+To get the Page 3 of the **Test_text1.pdf** PDF document as plain text, copy and paste the sample code as below:

 ``` groovy
 import com.kms.katalon.core.util.KeywordUtil as KeywordUtil